RishabhRaj221/cancer_dt/README.md

 The model training script (`train_model.py`) preprocesses the data, trains an `XGBClassifier` model, and saves the trained model to disk as `best_model.pkl`.

-# Deployment

-The app is deployed using Streamlit and is accessible at [Cancer Prediction App](https://shivam-krcancerdetectionsystem.streamlit.app/).

 # Contributing